Underground Hero

 Underground Hero is the seventh studio album by American rapper MC Eiht.
 It was released on July 2, 2002, via D3/Riviera Entertainment.
-Recording sessions took place at Mad Hatter Studios in Hollywood.
-Production was handled by Big Resse, Daven the Mad Hatter, Mr. Tony, Narcotic, Nic & Tone, The Platinum Brothers and Young Tre.
+The recording sessions took place at Mad Hatter Studios in Hollywood.
+The album was produced by Big Resse, Daven the Mad Hatter, Mr. Tony, Narcotic, Nic & Tone, the Platinum Brothers, and Young Tre.
 It features guest appearances from Mack 10, Sticky Fingaz, Yukmouth, and the Outlawz.
 The album peaked at number 54 on the Billboard Top R&B/Hip-Hop Albums and number 23 on the Independent Albums chart in the United States.